iamnotalone1993/mce/README.md

-A novel approach to detect memory consistency errors
+A novel approach to dectect memory consistency errors in MPI one-sided communication